4 Machine learning pipeline

 4.1.1 Imputation

-NAs are a common problem in ML and most ML algorithms cannot handle NAs.
+Missing values (NAs) are a common problem in ML, and most algorithms cannot handle them.
+We deal with this through imputation — filling in the missing values.
 For example, the age variable has 20% NAs:

 summary(data$age)